-This Hewlett-Packard hardware product is warranted against defects in material and workmanship for a period of one year from date of delivery.
-HP software and firmware products, which are designated by HP for use with a hardware product and when properly installed on that hardware product, are warranted not to fail to execute their programming instructions due to defects in material and workmanship for a period of 90 days from date of delivery.
-During the warranty period, HP Company will, at its option, either repair or replace products which prove to be defective.
-HP does not warrant that the operation of the software, firmware, or hardware shall be uninterrupted or error free.
+This Hewlett-Packard instrument product is warranted against defects in material and workmanship for a period of one year from date of shipment.
+During the warranty period, Hewlett-Packard Company will, at its option, either repair or replace products which prove to be defective.

-For warranty service, with the exception of warranty options, this product must be returned to a service facility designated by HP.
-Customer shall prepay shipping charges by (and shall pay all duty and taxes) for products returned to HP for warranty service.
-Except for products returned to Customer from another country, HP shall pay for return of products to Customer.
+For warranty service or repair, this product must be returned to a service facility designated by HP.
+Buyer shall prepay shipping charges to HP and HP shall pay shipping charges to return the product to Buyer.
+However, Buyer shall pay all shipping charges, duties, and taxes for products returned to HP from another country.